AlinaKriutchenko/Data-Analysis/Effect-of-advertisement-on-sales. Average-daily-increase-per-store.md

       AND ad_name like '%offe%'
 );
 ```
-### Select unique stores participated in the advertisement of 'Hot Drinks' and dates when ad is running:
+Select unique stores participated in the advertisement of 'Coffee' and dates when ad is running to use it later.
 ```
 ads = spark.read.table("temp_ad")